Frequently Asked Questions

 What medications are approved at RDDC?

-Medications prescribed by a client’s physician are permitted as long as they are not addictive (opiates, benzodiazepines, THC, etc.) due to the potential to be abused by clients.
-Suboxone is permitted if the client is willing to be monitored by a physician and have a plan for tapering to a minimal level.
+Medications prescribed by a client’s physician are permitted as long as they are not associated with addiction.
+OAT is permitted if the client is monitored by a physician.
 All medications must be stored and administered by RDDC staff.

 • Drugs